 Teaching To Fish

-“I am confiding in you that with God’s help, I move forward in His glory,” shares Noemi Espinoza of Peru.
+“I am confiding in you that with God’s help, I move forward in His glory,” shares Noemi Espinoza of Ecuador.
 She is quite a remarkable lady who is reaching her part of the world for Jesus.

 Where has she been?
 For starters, in 2016, Noemi made social and community development a priority.
 After an earthquake shocked a fishing village, she united her friends and sold cookies to raise money for these people.
 Not only that, Noemi taught the fishermen’s wives how to make pastries.